 Housed on the campus of St. John's University, the Biology Department is surrounded by a diversity of natural habitats, which serve as a focus for study in both classes and independent research.
 The 2400-acre campus features a large oak forest with stands of maples, pine and spruce, a restored oak savanna and tall grass prairie, both natural and restored wetlands and a diversity of large and small lakes.
-The land is managed by the SJU Arboretum, which oversees the sustainable harvest of timber and educational outreach to local schools.
+The land is managed by the SJU Arboretum, which oversees the sustainable harvest of timber.
+The department is associated with St John's Outdoor University, which provides educational outreach for our students and to local schools.
 Students can volunteer to participate in anything from teaching kindergarten classes about wolves to removing invasive European Buckthorn to helping burn the prairie.

 In support of our excellent "outdoor classrooms," the Biology Department maintains collections of plants and animals for research and educational use.

 - The Melancon Greenhouse features a wide variety of teaching specimens, including excellent desert and tropical rooms.
 The greenhouse also has dedicated space available for both student and faculty research.

 - The Bailey Herbarium, managed by our chief botanist Dr. Saupe, is the largest private college herbarium in the Minnesota with nearly 32,000 specimens of vascular and nonvascular plants, representing both local and global collections ranging in age from modern to over 150 years.

 - Invertebrate and vertebrate research and teaching collections are housed in the Peter Engel Science Center in dedicated research and preparatory rooms.